 - Keeping Up with the Kardashians

-All 44 seasons of Saturday Night Live will be available at launch, with the current and subsequent seasons also available after the season ends on NBC.
-Not all of the shows listed above will be available on the service at launch, however.
+All 44 seasons of Saturday Night Live are available on Peacock Premium at launch, with the current and subsequent seasons also available after the season ends on NBC.
+Not all of the shows listed above are available on the service at launch, however.
 For example, Peacock won’t be acquiring streaming rights to The Office from Netflix until 2021.

-Peacock users will also be able to stream new episodes of NBC and Telemundo content like This Is Us, Superstore, Law and Order: SVU, Operación Pacífico, and World of Dance the day after they air.
+Peacock Premium and Premium Plus users are also able to stream new episodes of NBC and Telemundo content like This Is Us, Superstore, Law and Order: SVU, Operación Pacífico, and World of Dance the day after they air.
 Most previously aired current season episodes will also be available.

-Peacock will offer over 600 films in its first year after launch, drawing from the libraries of Universal, DreamWorks, and Illumination.
+Peacock will offer more than 600 films in its first year after launch, drawing from the libraries of Universal, DreamWorks, and Illumination.

 New (and newish) shows